ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # Introduction

-A CBOR Web Token (CWT) as specified by {{-cwt}} is always wrapped in a CBOR Object Signing and Encryption (COSE, {{-cose}}) envelope.
+A CBOR Web Token (CWT) as specified by {{-cwt}} and a JSON Web Token as specified by {{-jwt}} are always wrapped in a CBOR Object Signing and Encryption (COSE, {{-cose}}) envelope or JSON Object Signing and Encryption (JOSE {{-jws}}, {{-jwe}}).
-COSE provides -- amongst other things -- end-to-end data origin authentication and integrity protection employed by RFC 8392 as well as optional encryption for CWTs.
+COSE and JOSE provides -- amongst other things -- end-to-end data origin authentication and integrity protection as well as optional encryption for claims sets.
-Under the right circumstances ({{secchan}}), though, a signature providing proof for authenticity and integrity can be provided through the transfer protocol and thus omitted from the information in a CWT without compromising the intended goal of authenticity and integrity.
+Under the right circumstances ({{secchan}}), though, a signature providing proof for authenticity and integrity can be provided through the transfer protocol and thus omitted from the information in a CWT/JWT without compromising the intended goal of authenticity and integrity.
 In other words, if communicating parties have a pre-existing security association, they can reuse it to provide authenticity and integrity